awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/DailyBuisnessReport.md

 ## Section 2: Fees<a name="section-2-fees"></a>

- This section includes fee\-based transactions that are associated with products: for example, annual, monthly, and SaaS contracts product fees\.
+ This section includes fee\-based transactions that are associated with products: for example, annual, monthly, SaaS contracts product fees, and data product subscription fees\.
 The data in this section covers the 24\-hour period 72 hours before the time that the report is generated\.
 For example, if the report is generated on May 24, the data covers the 24\-hour period for May 21\.

 |  Column Name  |  Available for All Sellers  |  Available for Sellers in the Enhanced Data Sharing Program  |  Description  |